Home canning: Safety

-While it is possible to safely preserve many kinds of foodstuffs, home canning can expose consumers to botulism and other kinds of food poisoning if done incorrectly.
-The most common source of food-borne botulism is home-canned foods prepared in an unsafe manner.
+While it is possible to safely preserve many kinds of foods, home canning can expose consumers to botulism and other kinds of food poisoning if done incorrectly.
+The most common source of foodborne botulism is home-canned foods prepared in an unsafe manner.
 Safety measures must be taken when performing home canning, since ingestion of toxin in food produced by Clostridium botulinum can cause death.
 Because of the high risk of illness or death associated with improper canning techniques, the United States Department of Agriculture (USDA) considers it critical that consumers who intend to can at home obtain proper and current information from a reliable source.
 At the basis of these recommendations is the balance between bringing the food to a high enough temperature for a long enough time that spoilage and disease-producing microorganisms are killed, while not heating the food so much that it loses nutritive value or palatability.